sevos19/sevos/README.md

 <a name="ApiRequirements"><h3>API Requirements</h3></a>

 API doesn’t have or require different technical requirements than eFront PRO.
-If your system meets the eFrontPRO's requirements, then it also meets the requirements of the API.
+If your system meets the eFrontPro's requirements, then it also meets the requirements of the API.

 At this point, you may want to properly configure your web server to